AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 ## October 2019 {#october-2019}

-The list of error messages for Campaign Standard and Campaign Classic has been updated.
+The list of error messages for Campaign has been updated.
 [Read more](https://docs.adobe.com/content/help/en/campaign-classic/technicalresources/error_messages/error_codes.html)

 The GDPR getting started guide has been improved and enriched.
 It is now a privacy management documentation including GDPR and CCPA.
 [Read more](https://helpx.adobe.com/content/help/en/campaign/kb/campaign-privacy.html)